Adopt a Terrier

 Rescue dogs aren’t second best..To Rescue is about being there for a dog that needs you.
 If your first option is to buy a puppy understand the ethics involved.
 You’ll never have the thrill of saving a life and your money will ask the breeder to breed again and further contribute to the intense dog problem we have.
 Rescue, and with the right guidance, you get the dog of your dreams.

-We ask you to complete our homing questionnaire, informing us of key factors in your stage of prep. and suitability for this breed type.
-Terriers are lively ‘working’ individuals with strong personalities and willful characters.
-They begin to calm down after ten years old and still full of character until; their life expectancy is 16!
+We ask you to complete our homing questionnaire, informing us of key factors in your stage of preparedness and suitability for this breed type.
+Terriers are lively ‘working’ individuals with strong personalities and wilful characters.
+They begin to calm down after ten years old and remain full of character to the end; their life expectancy is 16!

 Ready?
 Acquaint yourself with the website we have a lot of information here.
-Complete our homing questionnaire in detail, attaching photo’s of your garden as this gives a clear idea of their boundaries and ‘free running’ space.
-Read each dog’s details factually; try go beyond the picture.
-We say this as stating a dog when you so obviously haven’t read about them if off putting for us.
-Bring realism in with your preferred choice.
+Complete our homing questionnaire in detail, attaching photos of your garden as this gives a clear idea of their boundaries and ‘free running’ space.
+Read each dog’s details factually; try to see beyond the picture.
+We say this as specifying a particular dog when you so obviously haven’t read about them is off putting for us.
+Be realistic in your preferred choice.
 Realism is key to owning a terrier!
 Save the completed form if you wish before you submit it.
-Follow this up with a phone call over the next few days so we can chat through any issues and answer any questions you have.
+We will follow this up with a phone call over the next few days so we can chat through any issues and answer any questions you have.